Skip to content

 When does saving beat paying debt?

 When expected savings return exceeds the debt rate.
 For mortgage (4-6%) and index funds (7%+), saving wins.
-For credit cards (20%+), debt always wins.
+For credit cards (20%+), paying down debt produces the higher net return in the inputs tested.

 Does psychological benefit matter?